 3. Banana Split

 Besides all the big names for ice cream like acai tigela (an iconic dish in Brazil), coupe colonel (a classic French treat), this banana split from the US is also a strong competitor.
+The ice cream plate is refreshing and cool so that you can obviously have it for a refreshing summer snack.

 This dish was invented by David “Doc” Strickler in 1904 in Pennsylvania with the idea of putting three scoops of silky ice cream between the half-lengthwise-sliced banana.
 The natural sourness and fruitiness from bananas can milden the sugary taste of ice cream.